aslagle/reactive-table/README.md

         { key: 'year', label: 'Year' }
     ] }

+Each `key` value must be unique within the `fields` array to ensure column visibility works correctly (otherwise, visibility of all same-key fields will be governed by visibility of the first same-named key in the fields array)

 The label can be a string or a function or a Blaze Template:

     { fields: [